up-n-atom/8311/docs/posts/masquerade-as-the-bce-inc-home-hub-4000-with-the-was-110.md

     * [Oricom](https://www.oricom.ca/)
     * [Primus](https://primus.ca/)

-    If budget is no longer a concern later on, and an SFP is appealing, check out the XS-010X-Q
+    If budget is no longer a concern later on, and an SFP is appealing, check out the [XS-010X-Q]
     guide: [Swap out the Nokia XS-010X-Q for a Small Form-factor Pluggable WAS-110 or X-ONU-SFPP](swap-out-the-nokia-xs-010x-q-for-a-small-form-factor-pluggable-was-110.md)

 ## Install the 8311 community firmware

 As a prerequisite to masquerading as the Home Hub 4000, the 8311 community firmware is necessary because of the VEIP requirement.
-If you purchased a pre-flashed WAS-110 or XS-010X-Q, skip past to the [masquerade setup](#masquerade-setup).
+If you purchased a pre-flashed [WAS-110] or [X-ONU-SFPP], skip past to the [masquerade setup](#masquerade-setup).

 === "WAS-110"